 Bolster capacity for utilizing global intelligence to make timely responses and promote cross-industry initiatives to meet the challenges of a macro environment marked by geopolitical and other uncertainties, and a business environment subject to significant changes across industries.

-Virtual Power Plant (VPP): Energy supply services that function like power plants by controlling/managing multiple power sources, such as dispersed renewable energy assets.
+Mobility as a Service (MaaS) Virtual Power Plant (VPP): Energy supply services that function like power plants by controlling/managing multiple power sources, suc as dispersed renewable energy assets.